saber1024/trivia_JS_Parser/Readme.md

 - Variant declaration like `let a = 4;`
 - Function declaration `func foo() {}` and function call `foo()`
 - control flow like while、for、do-while

-class declaration will support soon....
+- Class declaration and initialize